-Step 3: Determine the level of priority debt to total consolidated debt, where priority debt includes the total secured debt and unsecured debt obligations of subsidiaries.
+Step 3: Determine the level of priority debt to total consolidated debt, where priority debt includes the total secured debt of the issuer and all debt of its subsidiaries.

-If the level of an issuer's priority debt is higher than 50% of its total debt and most of the group's operating assets are held at the subsidiary level, we consider the issuer's senior unsecured creditors to be disadvantaged and may rate the issue rating one notch below the ICR.
+If the level of an issuer's priority debt to total consolidated debt (priority debt ratio) is higher than 50% of its total debt and most of the group's operating assets are held at the subsidiary level, we consider the issuer's senior unsecured creditors to be significantly disadvantaged and may rate the issue rating one notch below the ICR.

 Structural subordination typically refers to the weaker position of a holdco's creditors in relation to their ability to claim against the operating assets and cash flow of the holdco's operating subsidiaries.
 A holdco typically functions as the highest-level legal entity to hold equity interests in multiple businesses, with itself involved in insignificant business operation.
-As most of the operating assets and cash generation are at the operating subsidiaries, the creditors of the holdco will be in a disadvantaged position vis-à-vis the creditors of the operating subsidiaries from a recovery perspective.
+As most operating assets and cash generation are at the operating subsidiaries, the creditors of the holdco will be in a disadvantaged position vis-à-vis the creditors of the operating subsidiaries from a recovery perspective.
 In effect, the creditors of a pure holdco have only residual legal claims on the assets and cash flows of its operating subsidiaries.
 Thus, we typically rate the senior unsecured debt issues of a holdco one notch below the ICR assigned to the holdco.

-However, we may rate the senior unsecured rating at the same level as the ICR of the issuer if we have reasons to believe that senior unsecured creditors are not significantly disadvantaged even if the level of priority debt is higher than 50%.
-There are a number of key mitigating factors that will be taken into consideration that include but are not limited to the following:
+However, we may rate the senior unsecured rating at the same level as the ICR of the issuer if we have reasons to believe that senior unsecured creditors are not significantly disadvantaged even if the priority debt ratio is higher than 50%.
+There are a number of key mitigating factors that will be considered that include but are not limited to the following:

-Operating assets at the holdco level
+· Operating assets at the holdco level